PatrickSchultz1/automation/README.md

         - Verify the endpoint returns 200 and updates the value

 - **POST Employees endpoint accepts special character as names**
-    - Expected - Post Employee should return a 400
+    - Expected - Post Employee should return a 400 when special characters are used
     - Steps:
         - POST employees with firstname/lastname as special characters
         - Verify POST employees returns a 200

+- **POST Employees returns a 405 when dependents value is empty**
+    - Expected - Post Employees should return a 400 when dependents field is empty
+    - Steps:
+        - Update the POST employees payload so depedents has an empty value
+        - Execute the POST employee call
+        - Verify the endpoint returns a 405 "Method not found"